thom-heinrich/itrs/README.md

 ## 9. Conclusion

-This paper has presented the Iterative Thought Refinement System (ITRS), a novel architecture that represents a fundamental advancement in AI reasoning systems.
+This paper has presented the Iterative Transparent Reasoning System (ITRS), a novel architecture that represents a fundamental advancement in AI reasoning systems.
 Through the elimination of hardcoded heuristics in favor of emergent LLM intelligence, integration of dynamic knowledge graphs with semantic embeddings, and provision of complete transparency through structured reasoning traces, ITRS addresses critical limitations in current reasoning approaches.

 The key contributions of this work include: